-When I completed Twist of Fate, I was uninformed about the business of writing.
+When I completed Sweet Redemption, I was uninformed about the business of writing.
 I love writing, so I wrote a book.
 I love writing books, so I continued and know that I want to keep doing it forever.
 As for how to get my work out into the world, well, I admit I wasn’t exactly sure.

 I’m a research queen and I’ve put in countless hours diligently compiling and comparing data to ensure I’m well informed about both traditional and self-publishing, including reading the following books, which I’d highly recommend to every author: